antonfirsov/docs/2023/11-Nov/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8/introducing-dotnet-aspire-simplifying-cloud-native-development-with-dotnet-8.md

 You will notice two new projects that you haven't seen before `<appname>.AppHost` and `<appname>.ServiceDefaults`.

 The `AppHost` project will run any .NET projects, containers, or executables needed as part of getting your distributed application.
 When in Visual Studio, debugging will attach to all the running projects allowing you to step into and across each service in your application.
-We will dig deeper into this project and what the code in it is like later in the post [link].
+We will dig deeper into this project and what the code in it is like [later in the post](#application-model).

 The `ServiceDefaults` project contains common logic that applies to each of the projects in the application.
 This is where cross cutting concerns like service discovery, telemetry, and health check endpoints are configured.
 We wanted this to be consistent across all the projects but also understand that teams and organizations will likely want to tweak some of the settings.
 Shared code in the project was the most discoverable and developer friendly mechanism we could find to achieve those goals.